Adversarial Dependence Minimization: Detailed Experimental Setups

 \section{Detailed Experimental Setups}

-We provide here a detailed description of the training settings and hyper-parameters to facilitate the reproducibility of our experimental results.
+We provide here a detailed description of the training settings and hyperparameters to facilitate the reproducibility of our experimental results.

-The encoder and dependence networks are trained alternately, following the algorithm presented in Appendix~\ref{app:algo}.
-Epochs are counted relative to the encoder, which means that the dependence networks loop through the dataset $k$ times per encoder epoch.
+The encoder and dependence branch are trained alternately, following the algorithm presented in Appendix~\ref{app:algo}.
+Epochs are counted relative to the encoder, so the dependence branch loops through the dataset $k$ times per encoder epoch.

-\paragraph{Dependence networks.} Dependence networks are always trained with the same optimizer and schedulers as their respective encoder.
-The default dependence network is a two-layer fully-connected network with a hidden dimension of size 32 and intermediate GELU~\citep{hendrycks2016gelu} activation function.
-There is no activation function at the output of the network.
+\paragraph{Dependence branch.} The dependence branch is always trained with the same optimizer and schedulers as the encoder.
+The default dependency predictor is a two-layer fully connected network with a hidden dimension of 32 and an intermediate GELU~\citep{hendrycks2016gelu} activation function.
+There is no activation function at the network's output.
+Similarly, the default probe network is a two-layer fully connected network with a hidden dimension of 16 and an intermediate GELU activation.

+\paragraph{Variance regularization.} We set the standard deviation hinge loss coefficient to a value of 2 in all experiments, as we found the exact hyperparameter value to have minimal impact.